Pose Estimation to Empower Your Business

 Pose estimation in social scenes might be a complex issue for some reason.
-First and foremost, it’s uneasy to interpret human posture, gestures, and outlook, as they change constantly.
+First and foremost, it’s uneasy to interpret poses and movements, gestures, and outlook, as they change constantly.
 High pose variety and different types of physical activities like gymnastics, dancing, running and so on make it difficult to estimate the position of an object.
 To achieve the ultimate accuracy, there are plenty of metrics to be taken into account.
 The open source datasets are insufficient to meet the challenge, that’s why oftentimes deep learning models need to be trained from scratch.

 Secondly, a person’s visual appearance can change significantly due to camera settings and lighting.
 It results in occlusions (e.g. partial visibility of people) that defaces the estimates.
 All of it makes pose estimation a challenge in terms of human-computer interaction and activity recognition.